 Appropriate placement in certain courses is essential.
 Placement in mathematics and English is based on skills assessment or standardized test scores.
 Students who are not predicted to be successful in MATH 1101 are required to enroll in MATH 0100.
-This is a pre-Ethos Curriculum mathematics course, and credit in this course does not count toward the fulfillment of the 44 hours of Ethos requirements, but does count toward hours required for graduation.
+This is a pre-Ethos curriculum mathematics course, and credit in this course does not count toward the fulfillment of the 44 hours of Ethos requirements, but does count toward hours required for graduation.
 English placement is based on scores obtained on the Scholastic Aptitude Test (SAT).
-Based on scores obtained, students are placed in an appropriate section (standard or honors) of ENGL 1101 (see description of English program).